Figure 1-1: De-stress at home

 These quick and simple relaxation techniques can be used whenever you want.
 So, go ahead and unwind your mind and body.
 You deserve it.
 Always keep in mind that everyone experiences stress differently.
 Find out and do what works perfectly for you.
 Making sure that you are taking care of your physical and emotional needs is a good start, and you should also try out various stress-relieving techniques to see which ones help you feel less stressed.

 Getting help is essential if stress and anxiety disrupt daily life or make it difficult to function.
 You can discuss your concerns with a parent, another trusted adult, or your doctor.
 The most important thing of all: always be joyful!
 Staying happy entails making your body content, which you can accomplish by exercising.
-Stay healthy and learn more about health-related continuing education, go to eetsonline.com.
+Stay safe and learn more from #1 AAA CE Trainings continuing education training,eetsonline.com/ce.